-- " A dog that is leashed and under the control of a handler may be used to track and retrieve any big game animal that is wounded or presumed dead. - " The use of dogs to hunt mountain lions is only allowed during those specified hunting intervals in Custer State Park that allow for the use of dogs and outside of the Black Hills Fire Protection District on private land with permission of the landowner or lessee.
+- " A dog that is leashed and under the control of a handler may be used to track and retrieve any big game animal that is wounded or presumed dead. - " The use of dogs to hunt mountain lions is only allowed during those specified hunting intervals with a license that allows for the use of dogs and outside of the Black Hills Fire Protection District on private land with permission of the landowner or lessee.
 However, a pursuit of a mountain lion by dogs that originates on private land may cross over or culminate on private land with permission from the landowner or lessee or public land as long as it's not expressly prohibited by the managing entity.

-FLUORESCENT ORANGE
+FLUORESCENT ORANGE OR PINK

-Any person hunting any big game animal, except turkey or mountain lion, with a firearm shall wear in a visible manner one or more fluorescent orange exterior garments.
+Any person hunting any big game animal, except turkey or mountain lion, with a firearm shall wear in a visible manner one or more fluorescent orange or fluorescent pink exterior garments.
 The exterior garment shall be a hat, cap, shirt, jacket, vest, coverall, or poncho worn above the waist.